apache/cordova-docs/www/docs/en/1.5.0/guide/upgrading/blackberry/index.md

 Upgrading Cordova BlackBerry
 ============================

-This document is for people who need to upgrade their Cordova <a href="../../../phonegap/storage/parameters/version.html">version</a>s from an older <a href="../../../phonegap/storage/parameters/version.html">version</a> to a current <a href="../../../phonegap/storage/parameters/version.html">version</a> of Cordova.
+This document is for people who need to upgrade their Cordova versions from an older version to a current version of Cordova.
 1.4.1
 Note: 1.5.0 represents a semi-major change to the PhoneGap/Cordova project!
 All references to PhoneGap have been changed to Cordova.